Kaadhal Solla Vandhen: Reception

-Rediff wrote "Now, if only the director had shown some logic and rationale in the story instead of re-working several other earlier films, this movie might have lived up to the promise it generates in the first half".
-The Indian Express wrote "humour in the lines, fun-filled moments, and a racy pace which keeps the audience engaged for most part".
+Rediff.com rated the film 2/5 and wrote, "Now, if only the director had shown some logic and rationale in the story instead of re-working several other earlier films, this movie might have lived up to the promise it generates in the first half".
+The New Indian Express wrote "humour in the lines, fun-filled moments, and a racy pace which keeps the audience engaged for most part".